United Nations General Assembly Building: Other first- and second-story spaces

+Basement spaces

 There is a large conference room and eight smaller conference rooms (originally four) in the basement beneath the General Assembly Hall.
 The large room can fit about 60 people, while the smaller rooms can fit 40 people each.
 One of the conference rooms is decorated with wood paneling donated by the British government; each panel depicts an animal, bird, or flower in the United Kingdom.
+That room, which has 33 seats, is officially labeled as Conference Room 8 but is nicknamed the United Kingdom Room.
 The governments of Australia and New Zealand also donated wood paneling for the conference rooms.

 The basement also has television and radio studios, a sound-recording studio, and a master control room for the United Nations headquarters' communication system.
+The main TV studio, known as Studio H, is used for both live broadcasts and taped messages; there are also five radio studios.
 In addition, the basement has several facilities for visitors including a coffee shop, gift shop, stamp sales counter, souvenir shop, and bookstore.
 The United Nations' Public Inquiries Unit is also housed in the basement.

 History

 Development

-In 1946, real estate developer William Zeckendorf purchased a site on First Avenue with the intention of creating a development called "X City", but he could not secure funding for the development.
+Real estate developer William Zeckendorf purchased a site on First Avenue in 1946, intending to create a development called "X City", but he could not secure funding for the development.
 At the time, the UN was operating out of a temporary headquarters in Lake Success, New York, although it wished to build a permanent headquarters in the US.
 Several cities competed to host the UN headquarters before New York City was selected.
 John D. Rockefeller Jr. paid US$8.5 million for an option on the X City site, and he donated it to the UN in December 1946.
 The UN accepted this donation, despite the objections of several prominent architects such as Le Corbusier.
 The UN hired planning director Wallace Harrison, of the firm Harrison & Abramovitz, to lead the headquarters' design.
 He was assisted by a Board of Design composed of ten architects.